avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 ```

-One may use the parameter `sexAveraged`  to calculate sex-averaged map distances ( by default male and female genetic maps are curated separately), also `numMergeIterations` paramteres are used to adjust number of iterations (by deafault its is 6 iterations per linkage group).
+One may use the parameter `sexAveraged`  to calculate sex-averaged map distances ( by default male and female genetic maps are curated), also `numMergeIterations` parameteres can be used to adjust number of iterations (by deafault its is 6 iterations per linkage group).

 <h2> 2.0 Checking the accuracy of the marker order </h2>

-If the physical positons of the markers in the genetic map curation are known, then, one may use that information to evaluate the quality of marker order, especially markers that <strong> inflate </strong> the chromosome length, by making a correlation plot of the genetic and physical positions of the markers by individual chromosomes or linkage groups.
+If the physical positons of the markers in the curated genetic map curation are known, then one may use that information to evaluate the quality of the marker order in the genetic map, especially markers that <strong> inflate </strong> the chromosome length, by making a correlation plot of the genetic and physical positions of the markers for each chromosome or linkage group.

-<strong>Note:</strong> It is quite common to see that the marker orders are flipped.
+<strong>Note:</strong> It is a common scenario to see the marker orders are flipped relative to their physical positions.
 There is nothing to panic about, one may fix it by manually sorting it.

 <center><img src="/image/lepmap/corr_geneticmap.png"></center>